How Serious is a Lisfranc Injury?

 Football and The Midfoot: A Toxic Relationship

 Why is a Lisfranc injury such a common football problem?
 It all has to do with unnatural foot movements.
-Basically, this injury occurs when the foot is planted, but then rotates.
+Basically, this injury occurs when your foot is planted, but applied forces cause it to rotate.
 (In that way, it's similar to a turf toe injury.)
 Most often, this problematic movement comes when players need to suddenly change directions.
-Or when they get tackled.
+Or when they get tackled, causing their midfoot to twist while stuck on the ground.

 Symptoms and Diagnosis